- I’ve spent the better portion of my free time looking for car keys.

 Keep It Up

 Do you have to do it exactly like this?
 No. I just want you to have a clean purse that is functional and doesn’t give you a hernia.
-So tell me here in the comments that you cleaned out your purse by May 18th (and I’d love to hear what the strangest thing you found in there was!), and here is what you could win: THIS CONTEST IS NOW CLOSED!
+So tell me here in the comments that you cleaned out your purse by May 18th (and I’d love to hear what the strangest thing you found in there was!), and here is what you could win:

-Five runners up will receive a copy of The Get Yourself Organized Project (for you or a friend.)
+And five runners up will receive a copy of The Get Yourself Organized Project (for you or a friend.)

 Just comment below and you’ll be entered to win!!!